vignesh30/hotstar/README.md

 #hotstar
 chrome extension to unblock hotstar subscription while watching ipl

+Download the extension from chrome webstore - https://chrome.google.com/webstore/detail/hotstar-free-live-unlimit/fkjipkakomckdigalfnfoeebocgcphlh

+## (OR)

 ## Getting Started

     Download the zip and extract the files